Information Management

 Prior knowledge that will help with this topic

-• A foundational understanding of general business administration principles and organisational structures.
+• Basic understanding of business administration processes.

 Key Terminology